Blog

 Such export files can be stored in a git repository.
 Iteratively, developers add new definitions to the file based on the current state of their work.
 Ultimately, the file will contain each definition, e.g. each REST channel and other connection types, that are needed to configure a particular project or solution.

-• You do not need to create an object first in Dashboard before it can be added to an enmasse file.
+You do not need to create an object first in Dashboard before it can be added to an enmasse file.
 For instance, you may have many similar REST channels or security definitions, differing only in one or two small details, and it will be more convenient if you create one in Dashboard, export it so that you can learn what its format in enmasse looks like, and then create the remaining definitions in the enmasse file directly.
+In other words, after a while, you will become familiar with enmasse to the point that you will be adding definitions directly to it.

 Exporting configuration to a file called "enmasse.yaml":